 You can make this sweet beverage in different ways.
 Let’s take a look at some of the most common variations.

-Matcha latte with Dalgona Matcha foam
+Matcha Latte With Dalgona Matcha Foam

 One popular variation is to serve the whipped green tea foam over a matcha latte.
-To make this, you will have to complete an additional step of preparing a cup of green tea latte.
+To do this, you will have to complete an additional step of preparing a cup of green tea latte.

 Dalgona Coffee With Whipped Matcha Foam